MichaIng/DietPi-Docs/docs/software/camera.md

 === "RPi camera module"

-    If you have an official Raspberry Pi camera module, it should be activated by the installation process.
-This can be checked/enabled via `dietpi-config` > `Display Options` > `RPi Camera` to show `[On]`.
+    The RPi camera module is automatically enabled during the installation process.
+However, It requires a reboot and/or sometimes a power cycle to take effect.
+    The camera activation may be checked via `dietpi-config` > `Display Options` > `RPi Camera` to show `[On]`.
 Additionally, the behaviour of the cameras LED can be set in the same dialog via `RPi Camera LED`.

     Remark: After changing the camera activation you need to reboot and/or sometimes power cycle the SBC incl. camera.